The Best Short Books: 16 Travel-Friendly Reads Under 200 Pages

 For fans of: Psychological family drama.

-Best read: While hiding from your relatives on
+Best read: While hiding from your relatives on a family holiday.

 The Reluctant Fundamentalist